swirlds-ryan/hedera-docs/tutorials/hello-world/create-fund-account.md

 </details>

-In the terminal, enter the directory for this sequence.
+In the terminal, from the `hello-future-world` directory, enter the subdirectory for this sequence.

 ```shell
 cd 00-create-fund-account/